A fitness writer’s pick of the best Lululemon Black Friday deals

 Lululemon’s Black Friday sale has landed – here are my top picks as a fitness writer

-Lululemon has cut the price of hundreds of products for Black Friday
+Lululemon has cut the price of hundreds of products for Cyber Monday

 I resisted Lululemon for a long time, despite many of my friends singing its praises.
 Growing up, I almost exclusively trained in charity shop football tops and whatever shorts I could find, and this cost-savvy option did the trick for many years.

-The Black Friday sale provides a partial remedy to this hurdle, and this year, more than 250 men’s items and 400 women’s items have been reduced by more than 50 per cent in some cases.
-These are the top picks to have been tried, tested and approved by the IndyBest’s fitness team.
+The Black Friday sale offers a welcome remedy – and with Cyber Monday happening today, it’s your last chance to take advantage of these discounts.
+This year, more than 250 men’s items and 400 women’s items have been reduced, with savings of more than 50 per cent in some cases.
+These are the top picks tried, tested and approved by IndyBest’s fitness team.

 Lululemon always in motion boxers: Was £25, now £14, Lululemon.co.uk